Your Largest Internal Organ

 Sadly, NAFLD is becoming increasingly common, especially in the United States.
 About 100 million Americans are estimated to be afflicted….

 ...as well as the kiddos.
 NAFLD is the most common form of liver disease in children, and has more than DOUBLED over the past 20 years.
+The risk among children is about 3 – 10%, however, it’s estimated that 70-80% of obese children now have NAFLD.

 Diets with higher intakes of fats, oils, meat, dairy, and animal protein in general, are associated with higher liver enzymes; and fat intake, particularly saturated fat, significantly increases the risk of both NAFLD and NASH.